zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 15. Back on the Search service blade, verify that your policies index has a Document Count of 650.
 If it is still 0, you may need to manually start the indexer.

     a.
-You can manually trigger the indexer by selecting Indexers on the Search service blade
+You can manually trigger the indexer by selecting Indexers on the Search service blade .

     ![On the Search service blade, the Indexers tile is highlighthed.](media/image121.png "Indexers")

     b.
-Next, select the policy-indexer on the Indexers blade, then select Run on the policy-indexer blade
+Next, select the policy-indexer on the Indexers blade, then select Run on the policy-indexer blade.

     ![The policy-indexer is highlighted, and the Run button is selected.](media/image122.png "Indexers")

     c.
-It will take a few minutes for the indexer to run against the documents
+It will take a few minutes for the indexer to run against the documents.

 16. On the Search service blade, select **Search explorer** on the top menu.